 I’ve defined the first several layers on this one.
-Application layer will have the dApp browser, Application hosting, dApps, and User interfaces.
+Application layer will have the dApp browser, Application hosting, dApp, and User interfaces.

-First of all, the first layer in the infrastructure of a Web 3.0 blockchain application architecture is the dApps browser.
-So, what’s a dApps browser?
+First of all, the first layer in the infrastructure of a Web 3.0 blockchain application architecture is the dApp browser.
+So, what’s a dApp browser?

-Some dApps browser gives you a full-fledged desktop browser like user-Interface.
+Some dApp browser gives you a full-fledged desktop browser like user-Interface.
 The only difference is that you can access the regular web along with the new web3 apps.